Carbon monoxide is one of the most dangerous known industrial hazards causing more deaths than any known toxic agent.

 CO poisoning most commonly occurs in industrial workplaces.
 People working near industrial internal combustion machines, furnaces or ovens, truck drivers, forklift operators, and those working in closed spaces like tunnels, manholes, garages, warehouses, loading docks, vehicle repairing shops, or splicing vehicles, all face the risk of CO exposure and poisoning.
 Workers in the manufacturing sector, plant technicians, and telecommunication cables splicing are at risk.

-Medically speaking, CO combines with the hemoglobin in the bloodstream and causes life threatening conditions.
+Medically speaking, CO combines with the hemoglobin in the bloodstream and causes life-threatening conditions.
 CO can get absorbed in the bloodstream 210 times faster than oxygen.
 Therefore, when a worker is exposed to CO, it gets absorbed by the blood, carried through the bloodstream, depleting the oxygen that reaches the heart and brain.
 This can cause death or permanent damage of the nerve and brain cells, suffocation, and capillary hemorrhaging.

 Symptoms of Carbon Monoxide Poisoning

-Low levels of CO exposure can lead to nausea, drowsiness, dizziness and headaches.
+Low levels of CO exposure can lead to nausea, drowsiness, dizziness, and headaches.
 These symptoms are common to many other ailments, therefore it becomes tricky to determine CO poisoning with just the initial symptoms.

 Further exposure to the gas can lead to an increase in the initial symptoms, significantly rapid pulse, loss of coordination, or fainting.

 A high level of poisoning can cause severe reactions that can lead to convulsions, coma or even death.
-Moreover, a person with high level of poisoning will likely experience permanent brain damage.
+Moreover, a person with a high level of poisoning will likely experience permanent brain damage.
 The extent of damage cannot be ascertained; however, those suffering from permanent brain damage can face a number of serious disabilities.
 High CO exposure can cause birth defects among children of pregnant women exposed to the gas.
 Patients already suffering from heart ailments, respiratory ailments, or anemia, are more at risk if exposed to high levels of CO.

 Treating patients with CO exposure